lynnfaraday/aresmush.com/tutorials/code/quickstart/emits.md

 The last emit shows how you can use [Formatting Codes](/tutorials/code/formatting.html) in an emit, including ansi and linebreaks.

+{% tip %}
-{% include tip.html content="It's highly recommended that you use the standard emit_ooc / emit_success / emit_failure methods in any custom code you write.
-This provides a consistent look-and-feel for all game commands and enable log editors to easily filter out these messages." %}
+It's highly recommended that you use the standard emit_ooc / emit_success / emit_failure methods in any custom code you write.
+This provides a consistent look-and-feel for all game commands and enable log editors to easily filter out these messages.
+{% endtip %}

 There are also some more advanced ways to emit to people and rooms, which you can learn about in the [Emitting](/tutorials/code/emitting.html) tutorial when you're ready.